How to Diagnose and Read Spark Plugs: A Comprehensive Guide

 The compression ratio or cylinder pressure of an engine is what determines its heat capacity.
 For an engine with a compression of 8:1, the spark plug should be among the hottest available; for one with a compression of 16:1, the spark plug should be among the coldest.

 In order to remove the deposits, the plug’s tip is heated to a high enough temperature.
 Otherwise, the tip would foul unless heated to around 1,600 degrees to remove deposits.
-The plug’s heat range must be such that it remains hot enough to maintain the tip clean while remaining cool enough to prevent detonation.
+The plug’s heat range must be such that it remains hot enough to keep the tip clean while remaining cool enough to prevent detonation.

 When Should Spark Plugs Be Replaced